 respectively.
 The former represents the total number of tasks in the system, normalized by the number of server pools.
 The latter corresponds to the total number of tasks in all but the first $j - 1$ columns of the diagram depicted in Figure \ref{fig: state variables}, also normalized by the number of server pools.
 Proposition \ref{prop: total number of tasks} establishes that $u_n$ converges uniformly over $[0, T]$ to the function $u$ defined by~\eqref{eq: total number of tasks} with probability one, which is the strong law of large numbers of an infinite-server system.
-Proposition \ref{prop: tail number of tasks} is conceived to be used in conjunction with Theorem \ref{the: relative compactness of occupancy state sample paths} since it assumes that a convergent subsequence of occupancy process sample paths is given.
-This proposition provides an asymptotic upper bound for a certain tail process under suitable conditions on the threshold process.
-Essentially, the conditions on the threshold process ensure that server pools with a certain number $j$ of tasks are not assigned any further tasks, and the asymptotic upper bound implies that $v_n(j)$ decays at least exponentially fast in a many-server regime.
+Proposition \ref{prop: tail number of tasks} is conceived to be used in conjunction with Proposition \ref{prop: relative compactness of occupancy state sample paths} since it assumes that a convergent subsequence of occupancy process sample paths is given.
+This proposition provides an asymptotic upper bound for a certain tail mass process under suitable conditions on the threshold and occupancy processes.
+Essentially, the conditions ensure that server pools with at least a certain number $j$ of tasks are not assigned any further tasks, and the asymptotic upper bound implies that $v_n(j + 1)$ decays at least exponentially fast in a many-server regime.